awqx/awqx.github.io/stat111.md

 ---
 layout: default
-title: STAT 111
+title: STAT 210
 rank: 3
 ---

-## STAT 111
+## STAT 210
-This page will link to notes for STAT 111: Introduction to Statistics.
-Notes are cross-posted to the Canvas page.
+This page will link to notes for STAT 210: Probability I. Notes are cross-posted to the Canvas page.

 - Office hours: TBD
 - Section: TBD